GeorginaVanDort/event-planner/README.md

 ### Specs and Behavior

+1. Prompt use for information about their intended event
-1. Create an instance of an event
+2. Create an instance of an event
-2. Return the number of people
+3. Return the number of people
-3.
+4. Return total cost of food
+5. Return total cost of beverages
+6. Return total cost of the event
+7. Display event details for user to review.

 ## Setup/Installation
 * Clone directory